 Kazantzakis, Nikos

 Keeley, James (1974- ).
-U.S. author of Walking with God, spiritual teacher, and principal partner in Oregon-based LionHeart Consulting.
+American author of Walking with God, spiritual teacher, and principal partner in Oregon-based LionHeart Consulting.
 He works to help all people “experience the ridiculously and unbelievabley happy life that comes from living in harmony with the Divine.”

 Keen, Sam